On Conjugation orbits of semisimple pairs in rank one: Introduction

 With these notions, the main result of this paper is the following.

 \begin{theorem} Let $(A, B)$ be a semisimple pair in $\Sp(n,1)$ such that $A$ and $B$ do not have a common fixed point.
-Then $(A, B)$ is determined up to conjugation in $\Sp(n,1)$, by the the real traces $\tr(A)$, $\tr(B)$, the canonical orbit of $(A, B)$ on $\mathcal{QL}_n$, and a point on each of the eigenvalue Grassmannians of $A$ and $B$. \end{theorem}
+Then a point on the $\Sp(n,1)$ conjugation orbit of $(A, B)$ is determined by the real traces $\tr(A)$, $\tr(B)$, the canonical orbit of $(A, B)$ on $\mathcal{QL}_n$, and a point on each of the eigenvalue Grassmannians of $A$ and $B$. \end{theorem}

 An immediate corollary is the following. \begin{corollary} Let $\rho$ be an element in $\fD(\F_2, \Sp(n,1))$, $\F_2=\langle x, y \rangle$.
 Then $\rho$ is determined uniquely by $\tr(\rho(x))$, $\tr(\rho(y))$, the canonical orbit of $(\rho(x), \rho(y))$ on $\mathcal{QL}_n$, and a point on each of the eigenvalue Grassmannians of $\rho(x)$ and $\rho(y)$. \end{corollary}